 Open Door Policy

-All parents are welcome to observe SRC Summer Day Camp at anytime.
+All parents are welcome to observe SRC Summer Day Camp at anytime, except on some excursion days that limit the capacity of people.
 We encourage you to stay with your child/children as they warm up to the environment each day.
 You are invited to come for lunch or to do an activity with your child whenever you would like.